timrooke1991/timrooke1991.github.io/_posts/2015-10-19-secret-diary.md

 - Download or clone the repo
 - [GitHub link](https://github.com/timrooke1991/secret-diary)

 This Secret Diary App has been taken offline.
 This was an early project that I did to understand PHP and MySQL several years ago.
-The md5 hashing algorithm is now not a suitably secure, so as a result I have taken this application offline.
+The md5 hashing algorithm is now not a suitably secure password storage mechanism, so as a result I have taken this application offline.

 ## Project Description